Jounos/gobook/README.md

 # gobook
-Algoritmos of book: The Go Programming Language, for studying
+Algorithms of book: The Go Programming Language, for studying